chromium/chromium/docs/ui/learn/glossary.md

 An operation where a `View` sets the bounds of all of its children.
-Generally, calling `InvalidateLayout()` on a `View` will recursively mark that `View` and all ancestors as dirty; then at some point, `Widget::LayoutRootViewIfNecessary()` will call `Layout()` on the `RootView`, which will call `Layout()` on its contents, and so forth down the tree. `View`s can implement custom layout by overriding the virtual `Layout()` method, but generally should use one of the available `LayoutManager`s to describe how children should be arranged; then the `LayoutManager` will be responsible for both computing the `View`'s preferred size and for updating child bounds as necessary.
+Generally, calling `InvalidateLayout()` on a `View` will recursively mark that `View` and all ancestors as dirty; then at some point, `Widget::LayoutRootViewIfNecessary()` will call `LayoutImmediately()` on the `RootView`, which will call `Layout()` on its contents, and so forth down the tree. `View`s can currently implement custom layout by overriding the virtual `Layout()` method, but should instead use one of the available `LayoutManager`s to describe how children should be arranged; then the `LayoutManager` will be responsible for both computing the `View`'s preferred size and for updating child bounds as necessary.

 ### NativeWidget